-There are many opportunities in this program for students to provide sport psychology services to varsity and club teams at FSU and athletes in the Tallahassee community.
-Supervision is provided to students who are involved in applied work and seeking CC-AASP status.
+While in the program, you will have the opportunity to provide sport psychology services to varsity and club teams at FSU and athletes in the Tallahassee community.
+This hands-on experience enables our graduates to enter the sport industry with confidence.
+Supervision is provided to students who are involved in applied work and seeking Certified Mental Performance Consultant (CMPC) status.

 In order to meet minimum program admission requirements, an applicant must have: